 The included pocket clip is not updated (but it’s a bit bigger of course) from the original.
 One change is that the body now has only one clip attachment point – probably good for those of us already on the edge of analysis paralysis with daily life decisions.
 And the clip will go either direction, so the light can work as a hatlight just great.

 Power and Runtime

-The A3x, as the models before, is powered by a built-in lipo pouch battery.
+The A3x, like the models before, is powered by a built-in lipo pouch battery.
 This is not replaceable, except by RovyVon.

 The runtime for high and medium follow.
-Output doesn’t hit the claim when considered to FL1 standards, but at initial output the specs are met.
+The output doesn’t hit the claim when considered to FL1 standards, but at the initial output, the specs are met.

 Output isn’t regulated either; as the battery voltage drops, so does the output.
 The switch gives a warning that voltage is low, but in neither case did the light shut off.